PedroHRPBS/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an example of the previous image after translation.

 ![alt text][image6]

+As a fifth step, I randomized the brightness of the image.
+Considering that the real world provide different intensities of illumination, it's important to have data that considers these changes.

+Here is an example of the previous image after brightness randomization.

+![alt text][image7]

+After discretizing all the 5 steps that were developed, a pipeline that does all of them sequentially was created.

+Here is an example of a random image before and after the pipeline.

+![alt text][image8]

 I decided to generate additional data because ...